 Our Guide On Reading Rhythms

-Before we get started, I would like to point out that there will be audio examples at the end of each section, but if you would like to be able to read these rhythms, you can check out our Reading Rhythms 101 here.
+Before we get started, I would like to point out that there will be audio examples at the end of each section, but if you would like to be able to read these rhythms, you can check out our guide to Reading Rhythms 101 here.

 Bossa Nova Comping: Right Hand Technique

 As this style relies heavily on the player's articulation, good right hand technique is essential.
 Brazilian guitarists often play fingerstyle, using their thumb for bass notes and their index, middle, and ring fingers for the chordal stuff.

 Once in a while they might use the pinky as well, but it is not common.
 And if you're anything like me, you might like to use hybrid picking (pick & fingers).

 Bossa Nova Comping: Harmonic Approach

 The harmonic approach to bossa nova is every bit as intricate as that of American jazz.
 Composers in the genre use the full range of harmonic devices and extensions.